crosassalazar/URT-mycobiome-in-early-childhood/README.md

-# URT MYCOBIOME IN EARLY CHILDHOOD
+# URT Mycobiome in Early Childhood

 This repository contains the datasets and statistical analysis scripts used in the publication titled *"Taxonomy, Determinants, and Potential Interactions of the Upper Respiratory Tract Mycobiome in Early Childhood."*